choojs/choo/README.md

 The `pushState` can be emitted to navigate between routes: `emitted.emit('pushState', '/some/route')`.

-Both `render` and `pushState` will only have an effect once the `DOMContentLoaded` event has been fired.
+Note `render` will only have an effect once the `DOMContentLoaded` event has been fired.

 ### `app.route(routeName, handler)`
 Register a route on the router.
 Uses [nanorouter][nanorouter] under the hood.